sothi-em/synthetic-document-gen/README.md

-Post sections; 0 = off, and for JPEG quality 95 = off) that always renders with the augraphy backend — that re-renders the stored original server-side on every (debounced) change, so the preview is exactly what gets persisted. **Save** writes the current render over the document file; the original stays untouched, so the image remains re-editable (sliding all effects to 0 and saving restores the clean render).
+Post sections; 0 = off, and for JPEG quality 95 = off) that always renders with the augraphy backend — that re-renders the stored original server-side on every (debounced) change, so the preview is exactly what gets persisted.
+The toolbar also offers:

+- a **seed** input (blank = a fresh random seed per edit, so each slider move gives a new random render; entering a seed makes renders deterministic),
+- a **Randomize** button — picks a clean baseline with a random subset of 3–6 effects (across all sections) at random, clearly-visible severities, keeping the current seed choice,
+- a **Reset** button — back to the clean render (all effects off).

+**Save** writes the current render over the document file *and* persists the editor state (effect options plus the exact pipeline and stain seeds of the saved render); reopening the preview reloads that state, so the toolbar matches the persisted image and re-renders reproduce it exactly.
+The original stays untouched, so the image remains re-editable (resetting all effects and saving restores the clean render).
 When no original exists (generated without tracing, or before this feature), the toolbar renders fully disabled with a hint explaining why.

 ### Web UI